-- 1. Digital passport-style photo taken in full-face viewing, directly facing the camera, preferred plain background - 2.
+- 1. Digital passport-style photo taken in full-face viewing, directly facing the camera, with plain background, blue or white preferred. - 2.
 Scanned copy of current driver's license

 The ID card is the property of Logan, and must be returned to the Office of the Registrar upon dismissal, withdrawal or interruption from Logan.